parrt/msds501/projects/images.md

 They *should* work, but unfortunately that is never good enough in the programming world.
 Lot of little things can go wrong. *Certainty* is always better than *likelihood*.

-**Deliverables**.
-Make sure that you commit your appropriate changes and push the results back to the repository at github.

 ## Task 5.
 Highlighting image edges

 Now that we have some basic machinery available to us in the form of some common functions, we can easily build new functionality.
 In this task, we want to highlight edges found within an image.
 It is surprisingly easy to capture all of the important edges in an image: